kroppian/hoverMenus/README.md

 hoverMenus
 ==========

 This is a simple JQuery based menu plugin.
-Feedback is heavily encouraged, because I'm fairly knew to web development.
+Feedback is encouraged, because I'm fairly knew to web development.

 Thanks!